robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ### HPC-infrastructure assignments

 #### 1. Implement Distributed Storage with Ceph
-Your first task is to set up a **Ceph**-based distributed storage system within Virtual Orfeo, mirroring the approach used in the production environment.
+The first task is to set up a **Ceph**-based distributed storage system within Virtual Orfeo, mirroring the approach used in the production environment.
 The main steps include:

 ---
 1. **VM Planning**